Mariam-AbdelmoneimElsaid/Amazon_E2E_Playwright/README.md

-# Amazon Egypt E2E Automation – Playwright
+# Amazon E2E Automation – Playwright

 This project is an end-to-end (E2E) automation framework built using **Playwright Test** to validate critical user flows on an Amazon-like e-commerce website.